Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 And finally, the fun part comes in, actually reaching out to leads on the channels that work best for them.
 This is where you send them some emails, make some cold calls, and shoot over a DM.

-By following this structure you are taking outbound from an unwanted sale out of the blue to creating relationships with a mutual benefit.
+By following this structure you are taking outbound from an unwanted sale out of the blue to creating mutually beneficial relationships.

 Let's break these steps down a little bit more with some actionable tips that will get you real results!